alexellis/spotminer/README.md

 This installs spotminer into your `$GOPATH/bin` directory, so update your `$PATH` variable if necessary. `$GOPATH` is normally set to `$HOME/go`.

 The config file is read from `config.yml`, so copy `config.example.yml` as a template and fill in your [Packet API key and project ID](https://www.packet.net/developers/api/).
-Set the `CONFIG_FILE` enviromental variable for a different filename or path.
+Set the `CONFIG_FILE` environmental variable for a different filename or path.
 You must also configure the bitcoin wallet address for your mining here.

 ```yaml
 packet: